Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Discussion

 where $\id$ is the identity operator on the Hilbert space $\tl{\h}_{\la'\la}$ given by the decomposition \eqref{hhh} and $u_{\la'\la}$ is defined by \eqref{ull}.
 Thus we obtained an inductive family $\{{\cal B}'_\la, \pi^*_{\la\la'}\}$ whose inductive limit ${\cal B}'$ can be thought as generated by cylindrical functions $\cyl$ and all flux-like operators $\{\hat{\phi}_{S,f,\la}\}$.
 Thus the algebra ${\cal B}'$ resembles $\hat{\sca}_{\rm hf}$ much more closely that $\cal B$.

 It is clear that by applying the construction of diffeomorphism invariant states presented in Subsection \ref{diff-inv-ISQ} we can obtain a large set of diffeomorphism invariant states on ${\cal B}'$.
 This means that the reasoning of \cite{lost} which leads to the uniqueness of diffeomorphism invariant state on $\hat{\sca}_{\rm hf}$ does not work in the case of ${\cal B}'$.
-There are at least three reasons for this: \begin{enumerate} \item in \cite{lost} it is required that a diffeomorphism invariant state $\omega$ on $\hat{\sca}_{\rm hf}$ is invariant with respect to all {\em semi-analytic} diffeomorphisms on $\Sigma$ which form a larger group that analytic diffeomorphisms used in this paper; \item the crucial step of the proof of the uniqueness theorem of \cite{lost} shows that for every flux operator ${X}_{S,f}$
+There are at least three reasons for this: \begin{enumerate} \item in \cite{lost} diffeomorphism invariance of a state $\omega$ on $\hat{\sca}_{\rm hf}$ is defined as the invariance with respect to all {\em semi-analytic} diffeomorphisms on $\Sigma$ which form a larger group that analytic diffeomorphisms considered in this paper; \item the crucial step of the proof of the uniqueness theorem of \cite{lost} shows that for every flux operator ${X}_{S,f}$

 This result is obtained by observing that the expression $\omega(\hat{X}^*_{S,f}\hat{X}_{S,f'})$ defines a {\em diffeomorphism invariant} scalar product between functions on $S$ and by showing that the invariance forces the product to be zero.
 This reasoning cannot be applied to ${\cal B}'$ since the flux-like operators $\{\hat{\phi}_{S,f,\la}\}$ are not associated with surfaces but with finite subsets of $\Sigma$. \item in \cite{lost} the cylindrical functions are defined over graphs embedded in $\Sigma$.
 In this case edges of a graph can be considered as {\em compositions} of edges of another one i.e. we can transform a (smaller) graph into another (bigger) one by splitting its edges.
 In the case of ${\cal B}'$ the cylindrical functions are defined over loops (as a special kind of graphs) which are {\em almost analytic}.
 As stated by Lemma \ref{almost+-} no almost analytic loop can be a composition of other such loops.
 This property is also a reason of plentitude of diffeomorphism invariant states on $\cal B'$.